 Once you have chosen a domain name, click on the next button to continue.

 Now, you will be asked to provide account information and finalize the plan details.
-Under package information section, we recommend choosing 36 months plan because that’s the best value.
+Under the package information section, we recommend choosing the 36 months plan because that’s the best value.

 Below that you will see optional extras.
 We recommend unchecking all of them as they will increase your costs.
 You can always add them later from your hosting dashboard when needed.